Even the Student Council Has Its Holes!: Characters

 A junior high school student who serves as the student council's PR officer.
-He has a feminine appearance.
+He has a feminine appearance, which he uses to his advantage, but he does not like cross-dressing.

 Media

 Manga

 Written and illustrated by Muchimaro, Seitokai ni mo Ana wa Aru! started in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on April 27, 2022.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on September 16, 2022.
-As of November 17, 2025, eleven volumes have been released.
+As of August 17, 2026, thirteen volumes have been released.

 A promotional video for the seventh volume, animated by Passione, was uploaded to the series' official X account on July 10, 2024.

+In January 2026, Seven Seas Entertainment announced that it had licensed the series for English publication, through its Ghost Ship imprint, with the first volume set to release in September of the same year.